5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ## Obstacles

 From experience we know there are pitfalls.
-In general, there are kinds of problem you might encounter:
+These are some of the problems you might encounter:

 1. The Service appears to start (shows _running_ in the Services GUI) but nothing happens at all.
-2. The Service starts, the log file confirms it, but once you request the Service pauses or stops you get nothing but a Windows error message.
+2. The Service starts, the log file confirms it, but once you request the Service to pause or stop you get nothing but a Windows error message.
 3. The Service runs, but the application does not do anything, or it does something unexpected.

+We discuss these problems one after the other.

 ### The Service seems to be doing nothing at all